Villanova-AI/villanova_developers/docs/villanova10/tutorials/compose/role-users-groups.md

 ### 1. Create a Role
 This role will have access to edit, delete, and create pages.
 Users are assigned roles and then added to groups who own the pages of an application.
-1. Log in to your Entando App Builder.
+1. Log in to your Villanova App Builder.
 2. Go to `Users`→ `Roles` in the left navigation menu.
 3. Click `Add` to create a new role.
 4. Enter a name and code.